-Prince Edward Island and all of Canada are celebrating an important chapter in our history in 2014, as we mark the 150th anniversary of the 1864 Charlottetown Conference - where the idea of Canada, as a nation, was proposed.
-The Island is hosting a spectacular year-long tribute to the beginning of this great country and welcomes visitors to join the festivities.
-Part of downtown Charlottetown has been turned into a "celebration zone" where visitors can follow the steps of the Fathers of Confederation, and experience daily concerts, food tastings, children's activities, and historical presentations.
-Each province and territory in Canada has been given the opportunity to showcase their local food, culture and history, making this a truly Canadian celebration.
+Prince Edward Island and all of Canada celebrated an important chapter in our history in 2014, as we marked the 150th anniversary of the 1864 Charlottetown Conference - where the idea of Canada, as a nation, was proposed.
+The Island hosted a spectacular year-long tribute to the beginning of this great country and welcomed visitors to join the festivities.
+Part of downtown Charlottetown was turned into a "celebration zone" where visitors could follow the steps of the Fathers of Confederation, and experience daily concerts, food tastings, children's activities, and historical presentations.
+Each province and territory in Canada was given the opportunity to showcase their local food, culture and history, making this a truly Canadian celebration.